HOGENT-MLOps/mlops-labs/assignments/01-docker.md

 >
 > :bulb: There is also an HTTP header `X-Database-Used` in every response that indicates which database is used.

-You could bind the MySQL port (3306) to a port on your VM, but it's a bad idea to expose your database to the outside world.
+In a real-world scenario, you could bind the MySQL port (3306) to a port on your VM, but it's a bad idea to expose your database to the outside world.
 You should only allow traffic on the port of your web service, the database doesn't need public access.
 You should block all other incoming traffic by using a firewall, but this is outside the scope of this course.
 However if you bind the database port to a port on your VM, you can use SSH port forwarding to access the database from your own pc (over an SSH connection).

 ## 1.7 Backup the database

 The MySQL database is now stored inside a Docker container.
 This again means that if the container is removed, the database is also removed.
 We can solve this by using a volume to store the database on the host system.

 Search through the documentation of the [MySQL Docker image](https://hub.docker.com/_/mysql) to find out where the data is stored in the container.
-Create a named volume so that the data is stored in the "docker area" on your virtual machine, and not in the folder `/vagrant/webapp/database` on the VM.
+Create a named volume so that the data is stored in the "docker area", and not in the folder `dockerlab/webapp/database`.

 ## 1.8 Optimizing the Docker image